 If you are planning to do a safari check out my African safari guide

-From Moshi, we caught a bus to Loshoto.
-It took us about 6 hours.
 Loshoto is a great place to base yourself to explore the beautiful Usambara region.
 The scenery here is hilly and lush.
-We did a day hike to see the Irenete viewpoint and on the way back stopped in Irenete Farm for lunch which was great.
-If we had a few extra days I would have liked to of done a multi-day hike.
+I did a day hike to see the Irenete viewpoint and on the way back stopped in Irenete Farm for lunch which was great.
+If I had a few extra days I would have liked to of done a multi-day hike.
 From the town, you can easily organise this with the guides (rough price $20 per person per day) and they will take you village to village.

-From Lushoto, it took 7 hours for us to arrive in Pangani.
-From here we took a taxi to our lodge which was quite a way away (the taxis were expensive here and we paid $25 for a one-way trip, sharing with 4 other people).
+If you don’t want to take the internal flights to Zanzibar or Mafia Island you can visit Pangani on the mainland for a slice of beach paradise.
 The beaches here are secluded and extremely peaceful and void of sellers.
 Ideal if you are looking for some quiet.
-There isn’t much to do in the area although diving and snorkelling is available but at a high cost as you need to pay park fees.
+There isn’t much to do in the area although diving and snorkelling are available but at a high cost as you need to pay park fees.

 Staying at Seashells Hotel ($50 a night, 2 people sharing a double en-suite).
 A clean and comfortable hotel with a pool (Dar es Salaam is very hot!)

-A lot of people ask if a safari is worth the money.
-Absolutely!
-Without a doubt, it was the highlight of the trip.
+Doing a safari in Tanzania, although expensive, is one of the most memorable things I’ve done in my life.
 The small parks are great but I don’t think anything beats the vastness of Serengeti and Ngorongoro Crater.

-We spent 54 days in total in Tanzania.
-Although we were travelling on a tight budget and spent a large chunk of our time on a volunteer placement, it is worth noting that flights and safaris will considerably raise your costs.
-If you live like a local, transport, accommodation and food is cheap.
+Although Tanzania is very cheap, it is worth noting that flights and safaris will considerably raise your costs.
+If you live like a local, transport, accommodation and food cost next to nothing.
 Activities and tourist areas are expensive though and a large part of this is due to the government putting in place really high taxes for the national parks (you will need to pay the fees for hiking, safaris and marine activities in protected areas).

 All the costs below are for one person.